 They want to go back to the same beach three days later, in the afternoon, and would like the height of the water to be at least 4 metres above the annual height average.
 Between what times should they go?

 Outside temperatures over 24 hours can be modeled as a sinusoidal function.
 On a day with an average temperature of , the maximum temperature of is recorded at 5 pm.
 Find, to the nearest degree, the temperature at 9 am.

-A particle moves along the -axis so that its displacement from the origin after seconds is meters.
-Find the times at which the particle’s displacement is meters.
+A particle moves along the -axis so that its displacement from the origin after seconds is metres.
+Find the times at which the particle’s displacement is metres.
 Use to denote an arbitrary non-negative integer.

 Outside temperatures over 24 hours can be modeled as a sinusoidal function with the daily maximum occurring after midday.
 On a day when the average temperature is first recorded at 10 am, the temperature varies between and .
 After midnight, when is the first time the temperature reaches ?

 The sea ice area around the South Pole fluctuates between about 18 million square kilometers in September to 3 million square kilometers in March.
 Assuming a sinusoidal fluctuation, when are there more than 15 million square kilometers of sea ice?
 Give your answer as a range of dates to the nearest day.

 - Dfrom July 7 to October 24

 - Efrom July 10 to September 1

 The slope for a wheelchair ramp for a house has to be .
 If the vertical distance from the ground to the door bottom is 2.5 ft, find the distance the ramp has to extend from the house in order to comply with the needed slope.